 High-Level Service architecture

 Access.egi.eu (user registration portal): The entry point for users who wants to access the EGI services.
-It provides also management tools for the support team to authorize requests
+It provides also management tools for the support team to authorize requests.

 Resource pool: accessible through the per user sub proxies, that are robot certificates containing information about the individual user accessing the platform.
 The resources in the pool support the catch-all VO dedicated to the LTOS.

 Science gateways and portals exposing services and tools to the users.
-The have to be integrated with the authentication and authorization services in the platform.
+They have to be integrated with the authentication and authorization services in the platform.

 Integration and dependencies